Dynamic tonality: Example: C2ShiningC

+Thus, the tuning progression's widening of the C_{maj}'s M3 from a nearly just major third in 19 tet to a slightly flat perfect fourth in 5 tet creates the harmonic tension of a C^{sus 4} within a C_{maj} chord, which is relieved by the return to 19 tet.
+This example proves that dynamic tonality offers new means of creating and then releasing harmonic tension, even within a single chord.

+This analysis is presented in C_{maj} as originally intended, despite the recording actually being in D_{maj}.

 History

-Dynamic Tonality was developed primarily by a collaboration between Prof. William Sethares, Dr. Andrew Milne, and James "Jim" Plamondon.
+Dynamic tonality was developed primarily by a collaboration between William Sethares, Andrew Milne, and James ("Jim") Plamondon.

-The latter formed Thumtronics Pty Ltd to develop an expressive, tiny, electronic Wicki-Hayden keyboard instrument: Thumtronics' "Thummer."
-The generic name for a Thummer-like instrument is "jammer."
+The latter formed Thumtronics Pty Ltd. to develop an expressive, tiny, electronic Wicki-Hayden keyboard instrument: Thumtronics' "Thummer."
+The generic name for a Thummer-like instrument is "jammer".
 With two thumb-sticks and internal motion sensors, a jammer would afford 10 degrees of freedom, which would make it the most expressive polyphonic instrument available.
-Without the expressive potential of a jammer, musicians lack the expressive power needed to exploit Dynamic Tonality in real time, so Dynamic Tonality's new tonal frontiers remain largely unexplored.
+Without the expressive potential of a jammer, musicians lack the expressive power needed to exploit dynamic tonality in real time, so dynamic tonality's new tonal frontiers remain largely unexplored.